Ms Janine Crosbie

 Biography

 My research career started in 1996 when I was employed as an Assistant Psychologist to carry out an evaluation of changes made to mental health services in Newcastle.
 From there I moved to the PSSRU in Manchester to evaluate the benefits of a medical assessment for older people prior to entry to residential care.
 In 2001 I joined the University of Salford as a lecture developing new modules for the new Psychology degrees which were first introduced in 2000.
 As I developed as a lecturer I took on more administrative roles, including Admission Tutor and Programme Leader.
 In 2006 I went part time after the birth of my son.
 By 2018 I wanted to expand my research and recognised that since my early research in health psychology that I was now interested in education research.
-I decided to start a Doctorate in Education and I am now in my final year.
+I decided to start a Doctorate in Education which I completed in January 2026.
 My doctoral research has moved me into constructionist methodology from the positivist position I had taken in previously.
 My research is examining how lecturers and students perceive and experience assessment in higher education.
 I have used a photo-elicitation methodology with interviews and focus groups.
 The data has been analysed using reflexive thematic analysis.
+The findings show the multifaceted construction of assessment by lecturers and students.
+The thesis considers how these contrast with the underlying neoliberalisation of higher educatation.

 Areas of Research